bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 - You want to combat nerves that may be on overdrive.
 Fundraising is a high pressure environment where you'll have to adapt quickly on the fly.
 Some investors will sit patiently through a 5-min pitch, while others will pepper you with questions from the start.
 - And lastly, investors are sometimes asking questions not to diligence your business, but to diligence you.
 They want to know that you’re smart.
 So you should sound smart.

-As you overprepare your pitch, channel the investor’s mindset.
+As you overprepare, channel the investor’s mindset.
 While the founder’s day-to-day may be in the weeds — focused on bug fixes for a product launch or setting next quarter’s sales targets — you need to switch into the longer-term narrative — of your product strategy for the next few years and how that’ll unlock $XXM revenue and your next fundraise.
 At the end of the day, what an investor cares about is if your business will generate big returns for their Limited Partners over a 7-10 year time horizon through a liquidity event.

 Investors have diligence checklists that they use to evaluate companies.
-While checklists vary, prepping your pitch based on the ten most common questions will get you 80% of the way there.
+While checklists vary, prepping your pitch to answer the ten most common questions will get you 80% of the way there.
 [Sequoia’s How to Write a Business Plan](https://articles.sequoiacap.com/writing-a-business-plan) outlines a pitch skeleton and common questions.

 There’s also a bunch of less obvious, trickier questions: